Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Illustrative simulation in i.i.d. settings

 \section{Illustrative simulation in i.i.d.\ settings}

-Before extending the results in Section~\ref{sec_abc_lim}--\ref{sec_abc_con} to non--i.i.d.\ settings, let us illustrate the theory we derived in the i.i.d.\ context through a simple, yet insightful, simulation.
-Notice that several empirical studies have already~compared the performance of summary--free \textsc{abc} under different discrepancies and complex non--i.i.d.\ models.
-Recalling the thorough overview in \citet{drovandi2022comparison}, all these analyses clarify the practical feasibility of \textsc{abc} based on a~wide variety of discrepancies, including those within the \textsc{ips} class, and in several i.i.d.\ and non--i.i.d.\ scenarios which require \textsc{abc} procedures.
-This feasibility is also supported by recently--released softwares \citep[see~e.g.,][]{Dutta2021}.
+Let us illustrate the theory we derived in the previous sections through a simple, yet insightful, simulation in i.i.d.\ settings (see Appendix~C in the Supplementary Material for empirical results under non-i.i.d.\ regimes).
+Note that several empirical studies have already compared the performance of summary-free \textsc{abc} under different discrepancies and complex non-i.i.d.\ models.
+Recalling \citet{drovandi2022comparison}, all these analyses clarify the practical feasibility of \textsc{abc} based on various discrepancies, including those within the \textsc{ips} class, and in several i.i.d.\ and non-i.i.d.\ scenarios which require \textsc{abc} procedures.
+This feasibility is also supported by recent softwares \citep[e.g.,][]{Dutta2021}.

-Rather than replicating already--available empirical comparisons on commonly--assessed benchmark examples, we complement here the current quantitative evidence on summary--free \textsc{abc} performance by focusing on a misspecified and contaminated scenario, that clarifies the possible challenges in convergence and concentration encountered by \textsc{abc} even in basic univariate i.i.d.\ models.
-Crucially, as clarified within Table~\ref{tab:caption} and in Figure~\ref{figure:post}, such a scenario also illustrates in practice an important consequence of the novel theoretical results in Sections~\ref{sec_abc}--\ref{sec_mmd}.
-Namely that effective \textsc{ips} discrepancies with guarantees of uniform convergence and concentration provide a safe and sensibile choice in the absence of knowledge on the specific properties of the underlying data generating process.
+Rather than replicating the available studies on benchmark examples, we complement current empirical evidence on summary-free \textsc{abc} by focusing on a misspecified and contaminated scenario that clarifies the possible challenges in convergence and concentration encountered even in basic i.i.d.\ settings.
+As clarified in Table~\ref{tab:caption} and Figure~\ref{figure:post}, this scenario also showcases a key consequence of the novel theoretical results in Sections~\ref{sec_abc}--\ref{sec_mmd_tot}.
+Namely that effective \textsc{ips} discrepancies with guarantees of uniform convergence and concentration are a safe and sensibile choice in the absence of knowledge on the specific properties of $\mu^*$.